How to find a good location for your business

 • Your location is easily accessible via public transit

-This accessibility analysis should also factor in your needs, as well as those of your employees.
-Remember, your team must commute, and possibly need to park a car or bicycle, just like your customers.
+Accessibility should also take into account your needs, as well as those of your employees.
+Remember, your team will need to commute, and possibly park a car or bicycle, just like your customers.

 7. Zoning ordinances and restrictions

-There’s a reason why nightclubs aren’t in residential areas, or why restaurants only exist in certain parts of town.
-Local ordinances and zoning laws place restrictions on where these businesses can operate.
+There’s a reason why nightclubs aren’t in residential areas, or why restaurants are only located in certain parts of town.
+Local ordinances and zoning laws place restrictions on where various types of businesses can operate.

 8. The building’s infrastructure